Izrael Poznański

-Izrael Kalman Poznański (25 August 1833–28 April 1900) was a Polish-Jewish businessman, textile magnate and philanthropist in Łódź, Poland (then part of the Russian Empire), and the husband of Eleonora Hertz Poznańska.
+Izrael Kalman Poznański (25 August 1833–28 April 1900) was a Polish-Jewish businessman, textile magnate and philanthropist in Łódź, Congress Poland (part of the Russian Empire), and the husband of Eleonora Hertz Poznańska.
 The mausoleum of Izrael and his wife, Eleonora Hertz, on the New Jewish Cemetery has been described as "probably the largest Jewish grave monument in the world".
 The mausoleum and mosaic covering the inside of the dome were restored in 1993.

 Together with Ludwik Geyer and Karol Scheibler, he was counted among the three "Kings of Cotton" in Łódź.
 His complex of mills in Łódź, Poland, have been turned into the 69 ha Manufaktura mixed-use development, including a mall, 3 museums, a multiplex cinema, a hotel, and restaurants.

 Life

 Youth

 Poznański was the grandson of the merchant Izaak Poznański from the town of Kowal in Kuyavia and the youngest son of the merchant Kalman (who was given the surname Poznański) and Małka Lubińska.
 In 1825, the 40-year-old Kalman Poznański, with his wife, children, farmhand and servant, settled in Aleksandrów Łódzki.
 In 1834, the family, now quite wealthy, moved from Aleksandrów to Łódź, where the father acquired the right to trade in textiles, notably cotton and linen, and built the first two-story tenement house in the Old Town, where he also established a store selling fabrics and spices.

 In Łódź, Izrael Poznański graduated from elementary school and the so-called junior high school.
 The future multi-millionaire entrepreneur learned from scratch.
 As a teenager, he collected scrap material using a rickety cart pulled by a run-down horse (later, to enhance his rags-to-riches tale, the rich man claimed that he did not have a horse at the time, and that he instead harnessed dogs to the cart).
 At the age of seventeen, in 1851, he married Leonia Hertz, the daughter of Mojżesz Hertz, a wealthy merchant from Warsaw.
-Israel was described then as a "master of the weaving profession" bringing an estate worth 500 rubles to the marriage.
+Izrael was described then as a "master of the weaving profession" bringing an estate worth 500 rubles to the marriage.
 His wife, Leonia, brought him a dowry selling goods in Warsaw.